rtuszik/discogsdash/README.md

     -   You need a **Discogs Personal Access Token**.
 Go to your Discogs [Developer Settings](https://www.discogs.com/settings/developers) and generate a new token.
 Copy it securely.
     -   You also need your **Discogs Username**.

-    **- In order to retrieve the suggested pricing for individual collection items, you need to fill out your [Discogs Seller Settings](https://www.discogs.com/settings/seller/)**
+    **In order to retrieve the suggested pricing for individual collection items, you need to fill out your [Discogs Seller Settings](https://www.discogs.com/settings/seller/)**

 4.  **Configure:**
     Open the `docker-compose.yml` file you created and replace the placeholder values: